qqaadir/CarND-Vehicle-Detection/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-- In the Detector class in detector.py the is a function `train` that calls the `extract_features` function from features.py
+- In the Detector class in detector.py the function `train` calls the `extract_features` function from features.py
 - The `extract_features` function uses the skimage function `hog` to extract hog feature vectors from all the images at the file path passed in to the imgs parameter

 ####2.
 Explain how you settled on your final choice of HOG parameters.